bnbowman/pbbarcode/README.rst

 =================================

 The *pbbarcode* package provides tools for annotating PacBio sequencing reads with barcode information.
-Typically, *PBbarcode.py* is called in context of a SMRTPipe workflow as opposed to directly on the command line, however, users are encouraged to utilize the command-line utility directly, as more options are available.
+Typically, *pbbarcode* is called in context of a SMRTPipe workflow as opposed to directly on the command line, however, users are encouraged to utilize the command-line utility directly, as more options are available.

-The *pbbarcode* package provides a multi-command line tool *PBbarcode.py* which currently has the following sub-commands:
+The *pbbarcode* package provides a multi-command line tool *pbbarcode* which currently has the following sub-commands:

 * labelZmws
 * labelAlignments